kyverno/website/content/en/docs/Writing policies/variables.md

 ### Handling ConfigMap Array Values

-The ConfigMap value can be an array of string values in JSON format.
+The ConfigMap value must be an array of string values in JSON format.
 Kyverno will parse the JSON string to a list of strings, so set operations like In and NotIn can then be applied.

 For example, a list of allowed roles can be stored in a ConfigMap, and the Kyverno policy can refer to this list to deny the requests where the role does not match one of the values in the list.